drekaygran/Rails-Project-Camp/README.md

 #### Description of app ####

 Welcome!
 Thanks for checking out my camp roster app.
 This is meant to serve camp directors and counselors looking to store all camper data in a centralized location.
 Users can input camper information like name, allergies, and parent contact info.
-If a user has created a particular camper profile.
-They have permission to update or delete it as well.
+If a user has created a particular camper profile, they have permission to update or delete it.

 #### Links ####